 The Sprinkle Oil College Football Saturday Lineup:N.C.
-State at Virginia Tech is a headliner with Hooker at QB, Turner at WR, Tisdale at LB for VA Tech, plus Boykin at DB and Smith at P/K for N.C.
+State at Virginia Tech is a headliner with Hooker at QB, Turner at WR, Tisdale at LB for VA Tech, plus Boykin at DB, Speas on OL, and Smith at P/K for N.C.
 State

 Football Saturday is upon us again, and we have the Sprinkle Oil 1 and 2 lineup for you…Sprinkle Oil #1, at 2918 East Market Street and Sprinkle Oil #2, 1400 West Gate City Blvd…Tim Rich at Sprinkle #1 and Chris Rich, at Srpinkle #2…

 N.C.
-State(1-0) at Virginia Tech(0-0) on Saturday night at 8pm on the ACC Network and on 105.7 FM locally tonight….Hendon Hooker(Dudley HS) at QB for Tech, Tre Turner(Northwest Guilford HS) at WR for Tech, Alan Tisdale(Page HS) at LB for Tech, and Devan Boykin(Ragsdale HS) at DB and Collin Smith(Eastern Guilford HS) P/K for State….Hooker, Turner and Tisdale for Tech, plus Boykin and Smith for State….
+State(1-0) at Virginia Tech(0-0) on Saturday night at 8pm on the ACC Network and on 105.7 FM locally tonight….Hendon Hooker(Dudley HS) at QB for Tech, Tre Turner(Northwest Guilford HS) at WR for Tech, Alan Tisdale(Page HS) at LB for Tech, and Devan Boykin(Ragsdale HS) at DB, Bryson Speas(Dudley HS) OL, and Collin Smith(Eastern Guilford HS) P/K for State….Hooker, Turner and Tisdale for Tech, plus Boykin, Speas, and Smith for State….

 More games on the Sprinkle Oil Saturday College Football Lineup: